IllidanStormrage1/MlKirBarcodeScanner/README.md

 ### TODO
 > ✅ Add photo selection from gallery

-> Add focus, zoom, flash for camera
+> ✅ Add focus, ✅flash for camera

 > Maybe refactor and replace AndroidViewModel to ViewModel